poojit-ctrl/fpvdrone/README.md

 | Silicone Wires (14AWG, 20AWG)    | 1   | $3.00            | $3.00             |
 | Flight Stack Mounting Grommets   | 1   | $1.50            | $1.50             |

+# note: in my submission i mentioned the bom as 234 ( ignore that as i found a place to get a cheap speedybee flight controller, thus the updated nom is 209.20 usd.
 **Total Cost:** **$209.20**

 ---